iamaz007/Google-Sheet-Integration-JS/README.md

 3- Get the google sheet url and paste in code.gs code

 4- Get Google script public url and paste it in index.html code

+**Features**

+1- Create/Read/Update/Delete records from Google Sheet

+2- Import Excel files and upload there records in Google Sheet

+3- Export data in to Excel Files

+4- Search Filter on Table records